Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 How the store operates is evaluated first in terms of how fast each subpage loads.

-The instantaneous display and presentation of the entire content of a particular subpage is a common expectation that's why you should pay special attention to this matter.
+The instantaneous display and presentation of the entire content of a particular subpage is a common expectation, and that's why you should pay special attention to this matter.

 A slow store (the page loading time should not exceed 3 seconds) that doesn't guarantee flawless and smooth interaction is considered useless and unreliable.
 It evokes negative emotions and doesn't encourage purchase.